 Hello, Universe by Erin Entrada Kelly

 My son and I are reading this right now.

 In one day, four lives weave together in unexpected ways.
 Virgil Salinas is shy and kindhearted and feels out of place in his crazy-about-sports family.
 Valencia Somerset, who is deaf, is smart, brave, and secretly lonely, and she loves everything about nature.
 Kaori Tanaka is a self-proclaimed psychic, whose little sister, Gen, is always following her around.
 And Chet Bullens wishes the weird kids would just stop being so different so he can concentrate on basketball.

 They aren’t friends, at least not until Chet pulls a prank that traps Virgil and his pet guinea pig at the bottom of a well.
 This disaster leads Kaori, Gen, and Valencia on an epic quest to find missing Virgil.
 Through luck, smarts, bravery, and a little help from the universe, a rescue is performed, a bully is put in his place, and friendship blooms. [middle grade, ages 8 and up]

 The Serpent’s Secret by Sayantani Dasgupta

 A Sci-Fi fantasy adventure featuring Kiranmala, a regular sixth grader living in Parsippany, New Jersey, who finds her parents missing and a rakkhosh demon in her kitchen, determined to eat her alive.
-Turns out the mythological stories her parents were true and she’s a princess who must go into a different dimension to save them. [chapter book, ages 9 and up]
+Turns out the mythological stories of her parents were true and she’s a princess who must go into a different dimension to save them. [middle grade, ages 9 and up]

 See You in the Cosmos by Jack Cheng